Paints undoubtedly help transform surfaces to make them more beautiful and pleasing to the human eye.

 1. Interior Paints

 The key advantage of interior paints is breathability.
-These paints contain less amount of VOCs, which means they are less likely to cause or trigger health issues.
+These paints contain fewer VOCs, making them less likely to cause or trigger health issues.

 2. Exterior Paints

 These paints are the counterparts of interior paints.
 They are used for painting external surfaces and areas that are directly exposed to harsh weather elements such as wind, rain, snow, sunlight, and mildew.

 The paint’s formulation includes anti-fading properties and UV protection.